sripranav9/nomo/README.md

 Nomo is an interactive desk companion robot built to encourage healthier work habits through computer vision, gesture recognition, and playful nudges.
 Designed as a capstone project at NYU Abu Dhabi, Nomo blends real-time software with expressive hardware to promote mindful breaks and deep focus—making your workflow a little more human.

----
+## 🏷️ Tags
+`robotics` `interactive-media` `raspberry-pi` `arduino` `computer-vision` `wellbeing` `habit-formation` `capstone-project` `pomodoro`

 ## 🔧 Features

-- 🧠 Real-time gesture recognition (wave, closed fist, thumbs-up)
+- Real-time gesture recognition (wave, closed fist, thumbs-up)
-- 💡 LED feedback to guide breaks and focus sessions
+- LED feedback to guide breaks and focus sessions
-- 🤖 Raspberry Pi + Arduino integration
+- Raspberry Pi + Arduino integration
-- 🐾 Pettable with responsive purring vibration
+- Pettable with responsive purring vibration
-- 📍 Location-based behavior (work and break zones)
+- Location-based behavior (work and break zones)
-- 🎯 Designed with routines, attention, and well-being in mind
+- Designed with routines, attention, and well-being in mind

----

 ## 🚀 How It Works